 - tools for processing water use analysis and conservation

-Studies show that people who work in green manufacturing improve their quality of life, enhance health and comfort.
+Studies show that people who work in green manufacturing improve their quality of life, and enhance health and comfort.
 Thanks to low concentrations of CO2 and pollutants and high ventilation rates these can lead to performance improvements.
 The result is that people in this industry increase cognitive scores and perform better in brain function.

 A Vehicle for Sustainable Change